gkorzeno/wordle/README.md

 ## Install
 Clone the repository.
-Download a text file containg words and ensure the file name matches the filePath
+Download the text file or any text file, just ensure the file name matches the filePath.